 Joker: There's a surprise hidden in your little clubhouse, and when your chums get there - KABLOOEY!
 Popcorn?
 Batman: ...
 Joker: Oh, well.
 More for me.

 Maid of Honor has Diana and Bruce both ducking off to get ready for battle when terrorists abduct the princess of Kaznia from a charity benefit.
-Diana, however, seizes the initiative, and Bruce just sits back and picks at the catering while she trounces the terrorists single-handedly.
+Diana gets into action first (not bothering to change out of her street clothes), and Bruce just sits back and picks at the catering while she trounces the terrorists single-handedly.

 The Pixies have done it when their plans were succeeding and Timmy was miserable.
 However, considering their anti-fun natures, it came out weird.